Hong Kong court refuses American’s assault conviction appeal in ruling critics see as win for police impunity

 The former compliance director at Bank of America Merrill Lynch was on his way to dinner in late 2019 when he saw a man hitting a teenager with an extendible baton and stopped to intervene.
 The assailant turned out to be an off-duty policeman, but did not identify himself as such when repeatedly asked.

 An altercation between the man, identified later as Yu Shu-sang, and other bystanders ensued.
-Footage shows him later lunge at Bickett with his baton in his right hand, before he falls over a railing.
+Footage shows him later lunging at Bickett with his baton in his right hand, before he falls over a railing.
 Bickett then attempts to wrestle his baton away, pinning Yu and hitting him in what he said was an act of self defense.
-Yu never produced a warrant card.
+Yu never produced a warrant card and only identified himself as a police officer after arresting Bickett.

 Judge Esther Toh, whom the judiciary has also designated to try Hong Kong’s national security cases, upheld a lower court’s conviction of guilt.
-She repeatedly pointed to December 2019, when the altercation occurred, as the “height of social disturbances that plagued Hong Kong,” where police were “taunted, maligned and sworn at” by people on the streets.
-She ruled that Yu, in this circumstance and because the incident happened quickly, was justified in denying he was a police officer and failing to produce a warrant card.
+She repeatedly pointed to December 2019, when the altercation occurred, as the “height of two years of social disturbances that plagued Hong Kong,” where police were “taunted, maligned and sworn at” by people on the streets.
+She ruled that Yu, in this circumstance and because the incident happened quickly, acted in the public interest in denying he was a police officer and not producing a warrant card.

 The teenager who Yu initially attacked had jumped over a turnstile.
 When pursuing him, Yu yelled “indecent assault” in Cantonese.
 The judge said this falsehood was “perfectly understandable” as the off-duty officer, in plainclothes, wanted to get the attention of the crowd.